E-code-eng/app-dev/README.md

 **Instead,**
 *I'll just say the series/movies that I wanted to watch sometime later.*
 > For the series, there are way too many of them that I can't really specify which one I want to watch.
-'For the movies...'
+'For the movies, there are 2 movies that I currently want to watch:'
-1. I've heard of the FNAF and Mario movie.
+1. FNAF Movie
-2. I wanted to watch them, but I kept forgetting to.
+2. The Super Mario Bros.
+Movie
-- So I plan on watching at least 1 of them later.
+- The only reason why I wanted to watch them is because I was curious about it.
-- If not, I'll do it someday.
+- There was a lot of hype about it, so it made me want to watch it.